mozilla/pkipolicy/rootstore/policy.md

 have questions about this policy.

-CAs or others objecting to a particular decision by either team MAY appeal to the [Mozilla governance module owner][Gov-Module] who will make a final decision.
+CAs or others objecting to a particular decision by either team MAY appeal to the [Firefox Technical Leadership Module Committee][Gov-Module] who will make a final decision.

 ## 2. Certificate Authorities ##